EmaroLab/armor_rds_tutorial/README.md

     git clone https://github.com/EmaroLab/armor_py_api
 ```

 + The very last step is cloning the demo repository.
-This demo will use ontological databases to work with two turtlebots in a domestic envoronment simulated in Gazebo.
+This demo will use ontological databases to work with two turtlebots in a domestic environment simulated in Gazebo.
 If you are working in RDS, remember to move the ```turtlebot3_simulations``` folder inside the ```simulation_ws``` folder.
 Else, remember to launch gazebo with the ```turtlebot3_house.launch``` before running the tutorial code!

 ```sh
     git clone https://github.com/EmaroLab/armor_rds_tutorial